-Masters students must complete degree requirements no later than six years from the date of earning or transferring credits unless the period is extended through student petition.
+Master's students must complete degree requirements no later than five years from the date of earning or transferring credits unless the period is extended through student petition.
 Thesis students must be continuously enrolled for at least one credit of thesis (COMM 795) each semester (fall and spring) annually, through the graduation of the student or until the time limit is exceeded.
-See additional University Policies below.